Disease Prevention in Women (cont.)

 Stool occult blood test, flexible sigmoidoscopy, and colonoscopy have been documented to reduce colon cancer mortality by:

-- Preventing colon cancer by identifying and removing polyps before they
+- Preventing colon cancer by identifying and removing polyps before they become cancerous.

 - Increasing cancer cure rate by identifying early cancer at a treatable stage before the cancer has spread (metastasized).